frmokoena/pacman-duel-bot/README.md

 ## Rules
 1. Develop an artificially intelligent bot that is able to navigate the pacman maze and collect more pills than an opponent.

-full rule list can be found [here]: http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=N/A
+A list of rulles can be found here [here](http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=N/A)

 ## Solution Strategy